andreasfor/mvp_ml_delivery-main/README.md

 One needs to order the doc string according to the following:

+`"""
-`"""This method will be used to add two numbers
+This method will be used to add two numbers

         :param int num1: The first number